Pulling the Wrong Levers

 For most of us, our home is more than just a place to sleep.
 It is the backdrop of our lives, the center of our families, and—perhaps most importantly—our single most valuable financial asset.
-Because it is such a significant asset, it requires a significant level of protection.
-Yet, when it comes to Homeowners Insurance, we often see a dangerous approach: treating the policy like a commodity.
-There is a misconception that a policy from Carrier A is identical to a policy from Carrier B, so the smartest move is to simply choose the cheapest one.

 In the insurance world, a "cheaper" premium rarely means the insurance company is just feeling generous.
 Usually, it means specific "levers" have been pulled to reduce the quality of your protection.

-The "Levers" of Connecticut Home Insurance
+The "Levers" of Your Insurance Policy

-At River East Insurance, we view an insurance policy like a control board with several adjustable levers.
+At River East Insurance, we view an insurance policy like a mechanical control board with several adjustable levers.
 As agents, we can pull these up or down to customize a plan.

-Lever 1: Premium (The Price)
+• Lever 1: Premium (The Price You Pay)

-Lever 2: Coverage Limits (The Payout)
+• Lever 2: Coverage Limits (The Payout You Get)

-Lever 3: Deductibles (Your Risk)
+• Lever 3: Deductibles (Your Financial Risk)

 These levers are interconnected.
-To pull the "Premium" lever down (saving you money monthly), you almost always have to pull the "Coverage" lever down with it, or push the "Deductible" lever up.
+To pull the Premium lever down (saving you money monthly), you almost always have to pull the Coverage lever down with it, or push the Deductible lever up.

 Over the past few years, as inflation has risen, we have seen many homeowners (and even some agents) aggressively pulling the levers designed to lower premiums.
 They strip down coverage to make the annual bill more tolerable.